-- 1. Alignment of special education programs and the continuum of services

-- 2. Budgets and ordering

-- 3. Changes in Placement Processes

-- 4. Inclusion of IEP students in general education setting

-- 5. Procedures to ensure support for high needs students
+- 1. Alignment of special education programs and the continuum of services - 2.
+Budgets and ordering - 3.
+Changes in Placement Processes - 4.
+Inclusion of students who receive special education services in the general education setting - 5.
+Procedures to ensure support for high needs students

 - 6. Program changes

 - 7. Requesting additional adult assistance

 - 8. Transitions between levels